angular-schule/angular-cli-ghpages/TEST_COVERAGE_PLAN.md

 All behavioral tests for gh-pages v3.2.3 are now complete and provide comprehensive baseline for v6 upgrade.

+### 4.3 Upgrade Strategy for gh-pages v6+

+**Manual Upgrade Process:**

+We intentionally rely on the existing test suite for upgrade verification rather than maintaining a dual-version test harness:

+1. **Establish baseline:** Run `npm test` with gh-pages v3.2.3 - all 351 tests should pass
+2. **Upgrade:** Update gh-pages dependency to v6.x in package.json
+3. **Run tests:** Execute `npm test` with v6 and capture all failures
+4. **Analyze failures systematically:**
+   - Check `engine.prepare-options-helpers.spec.ts` getRemoteUrl tests first (likely internal API changes)
+   - Review `engine.gh-pages-behavior.spec.ts` for behavioral changes
+   - Examine `engine.gh-pages-integration.spec.ts` for API signature changes
+5. **Categorize each failure:**
+   - **Expected breaking changes** in gh-pages v6 → adapt our code
+   - **Bugs in gh-pages v6** → report upstream or work around
+   - **Our incorrect assumptions about v3** → fix our tests

+**No Dual-Version Harness:**

+We do NOT maintain automated tooling to run tests against both versions simultaneously.
+This is intentional - the manual comparison process ensures careful evaluation of each change.
+If automated comparison becomes necessary, it can be added later.

 ---

 ## Implementation Order